ahk-ch/chamb.net/readme.md

 ## Testing
 - Input testing credentials as found on .env.example
-- Run test based on Laravel frameworo: `php artisan migrate:refresh --database mysql_testing`
+- Run test based on Laravel framework: `php artisan migrate:refresh --database mysql_testing`
 ### Codeception
 Laravel framework does not support async testing.
 Thus we need to use codeception.
 #### Set Up